loicgreffier/docsource/README.md

 For those links, Docsource sends an HTTP request and checks the HTTP return code:
 - the link is broken when the return code is 400 and higher (except 401 and 403).
-- the link is valid when the return code is strictly lower than 400, 401 or 403.
+- the link is valid when the return code is strictly lower than 400 or equal to 401/403.
-As it can be complicated to verify redirected links (code 3xx) because of several reasons (e.g. authentication before accessing the resource), they are always considered as valid.
+Redirections (code 3xx) can occur for several reasons (e.g. authentication before accessing the resource).
+So, redirected links are considered as valid.

 ## Relative Links